A-I-Research-Facility/Reinforcement-learning/README.md

 <br>

 ## ⚫Understanding Markov decision process
 This process is a mathematical approach for mapping a solution in reinforcement learning.
-It can be assumed that, the purpose of reinforcement learning is to solve a Markov decision process
+It can be assumed that, the purpose of reinforcement learning is to solve a Markov decision process.
+There are a certain number of parameters to get to the solution.
+They include :<br>
+  ☑️ Set of actions (A)<br>
+  ☑️ Set of states (S)<br>
+  ☑️ Reward (R)<br>
+  ☑️ Policy used to approach the problem (pi)<br>
+  ☑️ Value (V)<br>

+The series of actions taken by the agent throughout the process, defines the _policy_.
+And the collectionof rewards recieved defines the _value_.
+The goal is to maximise the rewards by choosing the optimum policy.

+**Shortest Path Problem : **<br>